 In-person: June (1 week) in Matera, Italy (to be defined in accordance to the pandemic situation).

-To have an idea of the subjects taught you can see this video https://youtu.be/1jcZAY-ZJmk
+For an idea of subjects taught, please view this video https://youtu.be/1jcZAY-ZJmk

 - Registration (for the on-line course and for the in-person week)